HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

     ref: []
 ```

 This example includes examples of all of the datatypes supported by VanderBot.
 For more details about formatting these files, see [this page](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/convert-config.md).
 For now, we can ignore the first three lines of the script.
 The mapping configuration file can support mapping multiple CSV files, but in this simplified example we are only using one (`statues.csv`).
 The important part here is the `prop_list` section, which describes a list of statement properties, each indicated with a dash.
 The `variable` key provides the root name for columns associated with that property.
 The `value_type` indicates which of the seven supported value types is required for that property.
+(Note that there are slight differences in the spelling and capitalization from the dropdown list in the graphical interface.)
 Depending on the type, there could be one to several columns necessary to fully describe the value.
-The `pid` is the P identifier that is appropriate for that particular Wikibase, which may differ from the P ID in Wikidata.
-No P ID can be represented more than once among the statement properties.
+The `pid` is the P identifier that is appropriate for that particular wikibase, which may differ from the P ID in Wikidata.
+No P ID may be represented more than once among the statement properties.

 Each property may have zero to many qualifier and reference properties associated with it.
-Although it is possible to have multiple reference per statement (corresponding to a property here), for simplicity this mapping system only supports one reference per property.
+Although it is theoretically possible to have multiple reference per statement (corresponding to a property here), for simplicity this mapping system only supports one reference per property.
 If a given statement property has no qualifier properties or no reference properties, an empty array (`[]`) must be given as the value.

 **Generating column headers and the csv-metadata.json file**

 Once the `config.yaml` file has been created, it can be used to generate two files needed to do the upload to the API.
 One file is the more complex `csv-metadata.json` file used to describe the table according the the W3C [Generating RDF from Tabular Data on the Web](https://www.w3.org/TR/csv2rdf/) Recommendation.
 This file is require by VanderBot.
 The other file is the CSV that contains the data.
-Both the `csv-metadata.json` file and column headers for the CSV can be generated from the `config.yaml` file using the script [convert_config_to_metadata_schema.py](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/convert_config_to_metadata_schema.py) described [here](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/convert-config.md).
+Both the `csv-metadata.json` file and column headers for the CSV can be generated from the `config.yaml` file using the script [convert_config_to_metadata_schema.py](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/convert_config_to_metadata_schema.py) described [here](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/convert-config.md#details-of-script-to-convert-configuration-data-to-metadata-description-and-csv-files).

 Running that script with the example file above generates the [csv-metadata.json](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/csv-metadata.json) file and the file [hstatues.csv](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/hstatues.csv).
 The latter file name differs from the file name given for the `output_file_name` in the `config.yaml` file by having an "h" (for headers) prepended to the name.
 This is to avoid overwriting any existing data files with the same name.
-If you are starting a new file, just remove the "h" from the name.
+If you are creating a new CSV that you want to fill in with data, just remove the "h" from the filename.

 ![leftmost column headers](images/headers1.png)